CatCuddler/WekaHelper/README.md

 The Weka Helper was developed for a specific dataset, containing a predefined selection of exercises and sensors.
 The machine learning algorithms all work for any exercise and sensor, but they are in some cases referenced directly for specific sanity checks on the produced data, and to improve the result formatting.
 In order to use the Weka Helper with data for different exercises or sensors, these references have to be changed.

-The currently used sensor names are: head, hip, lFoot, lForearm, lHand, lLeg, rArm, rFoot, rForeArm, rHand, rLeg, spine They are referenced in the following classes:
+The currently used sensor names are: head, hip, lFoot, lForearm, lHand, lLeg, rArm, rFoot, rForeArm, rHand, rLeg and spine.
+They are referenced in the following classes:
 FrameDataSet, ClassificationResult, TestBenchSettings (only for choosing sensor subsets)

-The currently used exercises are: jogging, kick, kickPunch, lateralBounding, lunges, punch, sitting, squats, standing, walking They are referenced in the following classes:
+The currently used exercises are: jogging, kick, kickPunch, lateralBounding, lunges, punch, sitting, squats, standing and walking.
+They are referenced in the following classes:
 ConfusionMatrixSummary, CppDataClassifier (only for live classification)